First plenary session of the Chinese People's Political Consultative Conference

-The first plenary session of the Chinese People's Political Consultative Conference was held from September 21 to 30, 1949 at the Huairen Hall in Zhongnanhai, Beijing.
+The first plenary session of the Chinese People's Political Consultative Conference was held from 21 to 30 September 1949 at the Huairen Hall in Zhongnanhai, Beijing.
 The meeting prepared the founding of the People's Republic of China.

 Background

 In 1945, the Chinese Communist Party (CCP) and the Kuomintang (KMT) signed the Double Tenth Agreement in Chongqing in an effort to build a sustainable peace between the two sides.
 As part of the deals provisions, a Political Consultative Conference was convened on 10–31 January 1946 to draft a new constitution, although the talks ultimately collapsed and the Chinese Civil War resumed.

-On May 1, 1948, CCP Chairman Mao Zedong called for "Every democratic party and group, every people’s organization and social dignitary" to form a new Political Consultative Conference, which would "discuss and then convoke a people’s representative congress that will turn establish a democratic coalition government".
+On 1 May 1948, CCP Chairman Mao Zedong called for "Every democratic party and group, every people’s organization and social dignitary" to form a new Political Consultative Conference, which would "discuss and then convoke a people’s representative congress that will turn establish a democratic coalition government".
 The appeal created some frictions in minor parties, in the China Democratic Socialist Party, where members of the Reform Faction were leaning towards CCP and supported the declaration on their own initiative.
 It was also positively received by exiled political leaders in Hong Kong, whose parties were banned under Chiang Kai-shek's government.

 The first meeting between the democratic parties and the CCP took place in northeast China, which was under CCP control, in August 1948.
 Political refugees reached from Hong Kong to Harbin by boat and by crossing China's border with North Korea.
 During their visit, the visitors were given tours of Communist-ruled rural areas and cities.
-A secret meeting in Harbin on November 25, 1948 is held, including "democratic party" members such as Shen Junru, Li Jishen and Zhang Bojun and CCP members including Gao Gang and Li Fuchun.
+A secret meeting in Harbin on 25 November 1948 is held, including "democratic party" members such as Shen Junru, Li Jishen and Zhang Bojun and CCP members including Gao Gang and Li Fuchun.
 The meetings ended in a decision to establish a preparatory committee to form a Political Consultative Conference, which would be held in 1949 and formulate a Common Program and a coalition government.
 Afterwards, the CCP and democratic parties decided to draft a provisional action program.
 The program contained a provision giving the democratic parties the right to withdraw from the preparatory committee, although this is considered to be a symbolic provision as withdrawing would effectively marginalize their political influence.